Imam4045/Faculty-Module/README.md

 cd "............../Project"
 ```

 Replace `..............` with your actual folder path.
-A quick way to find it is to **open your project folder in File Explorer**, click the address bar at the top, and copy the path shown there.
+An easy way to find it is to **open your project folder in File Explorer**, click the address bar at the top, and copy the path from there.

 ### Step 3: Compile The Project